watertreader/Cousera/Inferential_Statistic/Assignment.md

   * Part 1 Dark chocolate consumption for a week
   * Part 2 While chocolate consumption for subsequent week

+The result is being collected and share as below, "Test Observation"

-As the test is similar to a before-after test on same group of people, it can be taken that we have a population paired data
+As the test is similar to a before-after test on same group of people, it can be taken that we have a population paired data and is done in cross over design test.

  #### Benefits of CrossOver Design
    The benfits of crossover design test is that one need lesser study participants, especially in special categories.
 For this study, it is quite difficult to find that many professional cyclist to particpate (would at least require twice the participants number for normal test).
 Study participants server as their own control as the intervention is measured on the same group of people